 \subsection{Training Problems}

-The "all-in-one" method can provide a reliable approach to evaluate the model without data leakage.
-However, the ground-truth labels are still passed to previous KCs of the same question in the expanded sequence during traing, as shown in Figure~\ref{fig2}.
+The "all-in-one" method can provide a reliable approach to evaluate the model to mimic production setting.
+However, during training, the expanded sequence still contains consecutive ground-truth labels for the same question.
 This can cause models to learn to leak ground-truth labels between KCs, leading to a deterioration in performance.
 This issue, along with the others discussed in the previous section, becomes more pronounced when dealing with datasets that contain a larger number of knowledge components per question, as will be demonstrated in section~\ref{resulsts}.

-\paragraph{Problem 2:} During training, a model may learn to leak data between KCs of the same question, resulting in deteriorating performance.